-In January 2017, the Issuer commenced proceedings before the District Court against BPS ehf., Eignarhaldsfélagið Borgun slf., Borgun hf. and the then CEO of Borgun hf.
-The Issuer considers the defendants to have been in possession of information about the shareholding of Borgun in Visa Europe Ltd. at the time when the Issuer sold its 31.2 per cent shareholding in Borgun hf. that they failed to disclose to the Issuer.
+In January 2017, the Issuer commenced proceedings before the Reykjavík District Court against BPS ehf., Eignarhaldsfélagið Borgun slf., Borgun hf., now SaltPay IIB hf. (the Company), and the then CEO of the Company.
+The Issuer considers the defendants to have been in possession of information about the shareholding of the Company in Visa Europe Ltd. at the time when the Issuer sold its 31.2% shareholding in that they failed to disclose to the Issuer.
 The Issuer demands acknowledgement of the defendants' liability for losses incurred by the Issuer on these grounds.
 The defendants have submitted their written defences, responding to the substance of the Issuer's pleadings.
-At the request of the Issuer, the District Court ruled on 10 September 2018 on the appointment of assessors to evaluate certain issues regarding Borgun's Annual Accounts.
+At the request of the Issuer, the District Court of Reykjavík ruled on 10 September 2018 on the appointment of assessors to evaluate certain issues regarding the Company's Annual Accounts.
 The assessors delivered their assessment on 22 October 2019.
-The assessors conclude, inter alia, that information on the existence of an option to buy and sell holdings of Borgun in Visa Europe Ltd to Visa Inc., the terms of the option and possible payments to Borgun based on the option had been of relevance for the drawing up, presentation and therefore the audit of the Annual Accounts of Borgun for the year 2013.
-Borgun should have provided information in its Annual Accounts for 2013 on its holding in Visa Europe Ltd. and that Borgun was a principal member of Visa Europe Ltd. Borgun should have informed about the option in the Annual Accounts for 2013 in accordance with the provisions of the international financial reporting standard IFRS 7 and informed about the uncertainty relating to the option in the Report of the Board of Directors in accordance with the Act on Annual Accounts No. 3/2006.
-Moreover, the assessors conclude that the Annual Accounts of Borgun for the year 2013 did not fulfil all requirements of the Act on Annual Accounts and of international financial reporting standards as approved by the European Union at the time.
-At a hearing on 24 January 2020, Borgun and another defendant presented a request for the appointment of new assessors to review the assessment.
-On 29 June 2020 the District Court appointed re-assessors.
-The case has been postponed until the report has been completed.
+The assessors conclude, inter alia, that information on the existence of an option to buy and sell holdings of the Company in Visa Europe Ltd to Visa Inc., the terms of the option and possible payments to the Company based on the option had been of relevance for the drawing up, presentation and therefore the audit of the Annual Accounts of the Company for the year 2013.
+The Company should have provided information in its Annual Accounts for 2013 on its holding in Visa Europe Ltd. and that the Company was a principal member of Visa Europe Ltd. The Company should have informed about the option in the Annual Accounts for 2013 in accordance with the provisions of the international financial reporting standard IFRS 7 and informed about the uncertainty relating to the option in the Report of the Board of Directors in accordance with the Act on Annual Accounts No. 3/2006.
+Moreover, the assessors conclude that the Annual Accounts of the Company for the year 2013 did not fulfil all requirements of the Act on Annual Accounts and of international financial reporting standards as approved by the European Union at the time.
+At a request of the Company and another defendant the District Court appointment new assessors to review the assessment.
+The revised assessment was delivered in April 2021.
+The re-assessors concluded, inter alia, that information on the existence and terms of the option could have been of relevance for the drawing up, presentation and the audit of the Annual Accounts of the Company for the year 2013, that the directors of the Company had been obligated to provide information on the existence and, under circumstances, the terms of the option in the notes to the Annual Accounts, and that the Annual Accounts did not fulfil all requirements to inform about the holdings of the Company in Visa Europe Ltd and/or the option according to the laws and regulation applicable at the time.
+It is expected that the main hearing of the case will be in October 2022.